Our beverage company believes Sodas Taxes won’t solve the consumers sweet tooth dilemma and here’s why!

-The solution is more category disruptive ready-to-drink (RTD) Beverage choices formulated with innovative, healthier, slow-carb & low-glycemic, natural-ingredients.
+Part of the solution is more category disruptive ready-to-drink (RTD) Beverage choices formulated with innovative, healthier, lower-calorie, slow-carb & low-glycemic, natural-ingredients.

 As the crisis of obesity and type-2 diabetes impacts America, soda tax debates continue from state-to-state, while the BIGGER question remains: What’s a more effective strategy for the war on sugary beverages—supporting healthier beverage innovation or imposing more soda taxes?

 The escalating American soda tax debates often produce media coverage sending misguided messages to consumers suggesting soda taxes are the, panacea or silver bullet, to eradicating obesity, and type-2 diabetes.